netconf-wg/netconf-etag/draft-lindblad-netconf-transaction-id.md

 ## Initial Configuration Response

-### with etag
+### With etag

 NOTE: In the etag examples below, we have chosen to use a txid value consisting of "nc" followed by a monotonously increasing integer.
 This is convenient for the reader trying to make sense of the examples, but is not an implementation requirement.
+An etag would often be implemented as a "random" string of characters, with no comes-before/after relation defined.

 To retrieve etag attributes across the entire NETCONF server configuration, a client might send: